-The flow control standard for this project is 100% infiltration of all stormwater onsite.
-The Santa Barbara Urban Hydrograph (SBUH) methodology will be used in the final report to size all the conveyance elements for the 25-year storm event.
+The flow control standard for this project is 100% infiltration of all stormwater runoff up to and including the 100-year storm event.
+The water quality device has been sized to treat 91% of total stormwater volume across all modeled storm events.
+The Santa Barbara Urban Hydrograph (SBUH) methodology will be used in the final report to size all conveyance elements for the 25-year storm event.